On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the absence of quantum state collapses: physical solutions, the surface Hadamard condition and some initial value conjectures

-What is relevant about this example is that it involves `implicit equations'.
-By this we mean that even an appropriate truncation of $U(x,x')$ inside the limit for $H_\ell(x,x')$ requires a control of third-order derivatives of $A_a$.
-Thus, the term $A_a^{(3)}$ appears both inside and outside the limit in Equation \eqref{Step2EM}.
-This situation continues at the successive stages of an iterative process.
-Moreover, this feature is shared by implicit equations of semiclassical gravity, although in the latter case even the first step continues an implicit equation for the fourth time derivative of the spacetime metric on the initial surface.
+The process can now be iterated analogously as in the Yukawa case.
+However, a key difference in this example is that it involves `implicit equations'.
+By this we mean that already at the first step an appropriate truncation of $H_\ell(x,x')$ in the Hadamard subtraction requires control of second-order time derivatives of $A_a$.
+Thus, terms of the form $A_a^{(2)}$ appear both inside and outside the subtraction limits at the first stage of the tower of conditions that the data of semiclassical electrodynamics should satisfy.
+This situation is expected to continue at the successive stages of an iterative process, with the second step involving $A_a^{(3)}$, etc. We remark that this feature is shared by semiclassical gravity where, as we shall see, the first step also involves implicit equations -- in the gravity case for the fourth time derivative of the spacetime metric on the initial surface.

+In view of the above, in the semiclassical electrodynamics case, in place of Conjecture \ref{Conj:YukIt} we make the following conjecture working in the Coulomb gauge: \begin{conj} At the $k$th stage, we will find conditions on (the six [see Footnote \ref{ftnt:nonHerm}] surface two point functions of) the initial state, $\omega_{\cal C}$, which depend on the values of $A_a$ and $\dot A_a$ (equivalently ${\bf B}$ and ${\bf E}$) and up to the $(k+1)$st time-derivative of $A$ in the form of implicit equations.
+The implicit equations subsume the Gauss constraint equation, $\nabla_iE_i = 4\pi\omega_{\cal C}(j_0^{\rm ren})$) at the first stage and ensure the constraint conservation at the subsequent stages. \end{conj}

+Assuming this conjecture to hold, we can then define a notion of \emph{preliminary surface Hadamard state} analogous to Def. \ref{Def:YukawaSurfPrelim}, which will then allow us to define the notion of a surface Hadamard state in semiclassical electrodynamics as follows:

+\begin{defn} We say that an initial state, $\omega_{\cal C}$, on an initial surface $\cal C$ satisfies \emph{the surface Hadamard condition} for a classical initial data pair $(A_a, \dot A_a)$ (equivalently $({\bf B}, {\bf E})$) if (a) it satisfies all the conditions on $\omega_{\cal C}$ that arise at all the stages of this iterative process starting with the given values, $A_a$ and $\dot A_a$ and (b) it is preliminary surface Hadamard, now for the full collection of values, $A_a, \dot A_a, A_a^{(2)}, \dots $, generated by the above iterative process. \end{defn}

+See the clarifying Remark \ref{Rem:SurfHad} for the relation between the notions of `preliminary surface Hadamard' and `surface Hadamard'.